kubohiroya/sheet2form/README.md

 #### `importForm`

- 1. Execute the function `importForm` from customized menu `Form I/O` in the spreadsheet UI.
+ 1. Execute the function `importForm` from customized menu `sheet2form` in the spreadsheet UI.
  1. The active sheet of the Google Spreadsheet content is automatically updated with specified form by `id` row.

 #### `importForm...`

- 1. Execute the function `importForm...` from customized menu `Form I/O` in the spreadsheet UI.
+ 1. Execute the function `importForm...` from customized menu `sheet2form` in the spreadsheet UI.
  1. The inputDialog window (Step 1 of 3) popups, then fill in the the Form ID or URL to convert.
  1. The inputDialog window (Step 2 of 3) popups, then fill in the Spreadsheet ID or URL to update (default is using ActiveSpreadsheet).
  1. The inputDialog window (Step 3 of 3) popups, then fill in the index number of sheet to update (default is using ActiveSheet).